eharada/Data_Viz_Deception_Project/README.md

 -----------
 ## Future Enhancements

+In future versions, I would like to include the following:
+1. Get more data on Zika virus in the United States.
+Right now the survey is limited to only having confirmed cases in the Virgin Islands.
+If there are more people with confirmed cases in the United States, we'll want to include that in our findings.<br/>
+2. Get more specific data on reported cases to include age.
+This will allow us to see whether age plays a role in the number of Zika cases.
+If it does, then we would be able to take more specific actions.<br/>

 ---------
 *Make sure to add class concepts
+*add jupyter notebook
 4. Final data visualization
 5. Road map with future features/enhancements/features
 6. Showcase video (<90 sec)